 A local First Nations Law Firm organizes a charity golf tournament every year and divide the funds raised between different local charities that help the community.
 The funds raised from my items were shared with two organizations; The Friendship Centre holiday dinner and Santa gifts, and Little Warriors (a charity that works with child victims of sexual abuse).

 This year (2015) for the holdiays we participated in absolutely spoiling 2 families for Christmas.
 What a rewarding and super fun experience.
 Something I would definetly consider again in the future.

-This is one of our current fund raising initiatives and one that I feel very passionate about.
+This is one of our most challenging and rewarding fund raising initiatives and one that I feel very passionate about.

 I am so passionate about helping people acquire a safe space in the world that they can call their own - magical, wonderful things happen for people when they have a place to call home.
 Studies suggest that people's interaction within their community improves, grades for children rise, self esteem and confidence increase, the way in which people carry themselves changes, and what people are capable of accomplishing in life all changes when they have a place to call HOME.

-My dear friend Carie has found a local land owner willing to part with a peice of his land just big enough to build a small house for this family.
-And he is willing to do it for half the price of what it is worth.
+My dear friend Carie found a local land owner willing to part with a peice of his land just big enough to build a small house for this family.

-We are also now working towards raising funds to build a simple home with running water, sewer, and electricty for this family.
+Then we raised funds to build a simple home for this family.